 Types of abuse

 People often assume physical violence when they hear about abuse, but that’s not always the case.
 Dating abuse is a pattern of behaviors used to gain or maintain power and control over a partner — physical violence is just one example of such behavior.
+Dating abuse includes physical, emotional, sexual, financial, and technology-facilitated behaviors used to gain power and control over someone.
+This guide explains the different types of abuse, warning signs, and steps you can take if you or someone you know needs support.

-Remember: no one deserves to experience abuse in any capacity and every type of abuse is serious.
+Remember: no one deserves to experience abuse in any capacity, and every type of abuse is serious.
 If you recognize any of these warning signs in your relationship, you can always reach out to us via text, phone, or live chat.

 Learn about abuse